marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/incompatibilities-of-gcc.rst

   constant argument.
 The function ``mktemp`` always alters the string its argument points to.

-  .. index:: sscanf, and constant strings

-  .. index:: fscanf, and constant strings

-  .. index:: scanf, and constant strings
+  .. index:: sscanf, and constant strings, fscanf, and constant strings, scanf, and constant strings

   Another consequence is that ``sscanf`` does not work on some very old systems when passed a string constant as its format control string